Skip to content

 Guaranteed Offer (programmes without additional entry requirements)

-Applicants with contextual indicators who have applied to a programme which does not have additional non-academic or professional entry requirements whose predicted grades satisfy minimum thresholds will be guaranteed a typical offer for the programme applied for.
-These minimum thresholds are stipulated in each Academic School's admissions criteria.
+Applicants with contextual indicators who have applied to a programme which does not have additional non-academic or professional entry requirements will be guaranteed a typical offer for the programme applied for.

 Guaranteed Offer (programmes with additional entry requirements)

-Applicants with contextual indicators who have applied to a proramme with additional non-academic requirements (e.g. submission of a portfolio of work or written work) who have demonstrated suitable potential and whose predicted grades satisfy minimum thresholds will be guaranteed a typical offer for the programme applied for.
-These minimum thresholds and requirements are stipulated in each Academic School's admissions criteria.
+Applicants with contextual indicators who have applied to a programme with additional non-academic requirements (e.g. submission of a portfolio of work or written work) who have demonstrated suitable potential will be guaranteed a typical offer for the programme applied for.
+Any additional requirements are stipulated in each Academic School's admissions criteria.

 Guaranteed Interview (programmes with profession-specific non-academic suitability requirements)